opendocsg/slw-judgments-backfill/2016_SGHC_14/report.md

 privilege as it was the first communication which attempted to reach a compromise or settlement, and that there was no waiver.

 45     I did not find that there was waiver.
 Such waiver has to be clear, and the plaintiff’s reference in his affidavit to a part of the letter addressing a distinct area from what was sought to be protected by privilege was not, to my mind, waiver of the whole of the contents.
-The situation in the present case differed significantly from that in _Lim Tjoen Kong v A-B Chew Investments Pte Ltd_ [1991] 2 SLR(R) 168 in which there was substantive detail disclosed to indicate waiver of privilege.
+The situation in the present case differed significantly from that in _Lim Tjoen Kong v A-B Chew Investments Pte Ltd_ <span class="citation">[1991] 2 SLR(R) 168</span> in which there was substantive detail disclosed to indicate waiver of privilege.

 **_Credibility of the first defendant’s expert_**